Year: 3 | Semester: A | Level: 6 | Units: 0 | Credits: 15

 Problem sheets and tutorials

 - There are 10 problem sheets, which will be released each week after the first lecture of the week (on Tuesday).
-Seven of them are assessed as your coursework, and should be handed in by Wednesday at 4pm the following week, to the School Office on Floor 1.
+Six of them are assessed as your coursework, and should be handed in by Wednesday at 4pm the following week, to the School Office on Floor 1.